 Buying a home is expensive.
 For most of us, it’s the largest financial transaction of our lives.
 While most people understand the major financial components of buying a home – for example, purchase price and some closing costs – there are still more expenses that remain “hidden.”
-So to help you go into the process forearmed with knowledge, here are 6 hidden costs to plan for when buying a home in Los Angeles.
+So to help you go into the process forearmed with knowledge, here are 6 hidden costs to plan for when buying a home in Riverside.

 1. Insurance and Property Taxes

 You know you’ll have to make a monthly mortgage payment, but that payment is likely to include more and be larger than you may have anticipated.
 A monthly mortgage calculator will tell you only what your principal and interest payment will be each month.
 But the payment will usually also include property taxes and home insurance, and those can add quite a bit to the monthly payment.
-Your real estate agent can help you gain a good understanding of these hidden expenses when buying a home in Los Angeles to learn more.)
+Your real estate agent can help you gain a good understanding of these hidden expenses when buying a home in Riverside to learn more.)

 2. Mortgage Insurance

 You may be in for another surprise if your down payment is less than 20% of the purchase price.
 If it is, then you will likely have to pay for mortgage insurance – because, in this case, lenders consider you a bigger risk.
 Mortgage insurance usually runs about .05% to 1% of the cost of your loan, which you will be paying every month with the mortgage payment.